 There is no substitute for experience, and the typical agent does not do this sort of thing very often.
 More often than not general agents know to hand off these sorts of specialty jobs to others who know this kind of risk inside and out.
-Agents like Leland-West.
+Agents like us here at Leland-West. :-)

 - Yes, you could sue and would probably win.
 Eventually.

 Put simply the insurance company was legally in the wrong.
 The consumer could have kept paying that attorney, and sued both the company and the agent (the agent's Errors & Omissions policy provides a source of recovery for what is, essentially, malpractice).
 But you have to be willing to spend the money and let the situation play out over time.
 There's got to be a better way.
 Which leads directly to...

 - Deal with an insurance company who expects to be working with modified/specialty vehicles.